 You can use step groups to organize complex or busy stages and improve build times.

-Looping strategies enable you to run a Stage or Step multiple times with different inputs.
-This eliminates the need to copy the same Stage or Step for each variation you need.
-It also makes the Pipeline more readable, clean, and easy to maintain.
+Looping strategies enable you to run a stage or step multiple times with different inputs.
+This eliminates the need to copy the same stage or step for each variation you need.
+It also makes the pipeline more organized, clean, and easy to maintain.
 Looping strategies enable use cases such as: